leaders, exploring new solutions

 Acorns, the fastest growing financial wellness system in the U.S. with 6.2M accounts, will research and design new emergency savings solutions that can be added as a feature on its financial wellness platform.

-Uber, the technology company that revolutionized on-demand transportation, will join the initiative in 2020 to help their millions of drivers and delivery partners take the essential first step towards long-term financial well-being.
+Uber, the technology company that revolutionized on-demand transportation, joined the initiative in 2020 to help their millions of drivers and delivery partners take the essential first step towards long-term financial well-being.